UPOBioinfo/sma3s/README.md

-# Sma3s (Sequence massive annotator using 3 modules) - Annotate complete proteomes &amp; transcriptomes
+# Sma3s (Sequence massive annotator using 3 modules)
+*Annotate complete proteomes &amp; transcriptomes*

 Sma3s has low computing requirements and can be used on virtually any computer.
 It is written in Perl language and you need its interpreter (http://www.perl.com), which is preinstalled in Linux and Mac OS X (in Windows it will not be necessary).
 Additionally, you need to install the Blast+ package for your operating system.